Insights: Articles & Resources by Oliver Inc.

 - Taggants are imperceptible molecular or optic symbols added later to inks, which become visible when aided by special laboratory equipment.

-Few industries are as heavily regulated as cannabis, which makes packaging and labeling an unusually daunting task.
-However, when you work with an experienced printing and packaging partner familiar with the legal requirements and industry-leading design elements, you can be assured your cannabis products aren’t only compliant, but attract the attention of consumers.
+When you work with an experienced printing and packaging partner familiar with the legal requirements and industry-leading design elements, you can be assured your cannabis products aren’t only compliant, but attract the attention of consumers.